INTERNATIONAL ARBITRATION: AN ANTITHESIS TO STATE SOVEREIGNTY OR A NEED IN THE GLOBALISED WORLD.

 The Association for International Arbitration

 In 2001, Johan Billiet founded The Association for International Arbitration in Paris which is a non-profit Organisation.
 The association by virtue of its existence there has been an increase in a number of members with an international background of arbitrators and mediators.
 Its main objective is to resolve international dispute resolution by facilitating arbitration and mediation.
 In order to promote and enables various organizations and parties involved in the life of association of Alternative Dispute Resolution and arbitration globally, it provides various activities like information and training, etc. Concerning the fast-growing disputes within the international community the Association tries to bore an organization in private international law to meets the dispute so arise.
-The Association till date works to develop arbitration professional spirits and partnerships in the realm of the international community in the concerned field.
+The Association to date works to develop arbitration professional spirits and partnerships in the realm of the international community in the concerned field.
 Continually the members of the Association were encouraged in order to contribute and participates in pursuit of the goal of the association.
-A forum was provided which can be easily accessed by a student especially law student across the world and the latest legal research are made available by publishing their original work by members of the association, also advice and guidance are given by lecturers and professional, this is all done with an intention to achieve and strives to create an interest in Alternative Dispute resolution amongst Law student across the world specifically in arbitration.
+A forum was provided which can be easily accessed by a student especially law student across the world and the latest legal research are made available by publishing their original work by members of the association, also advice and guidance are given by lecturers and professionals, this is all done with an intention to achieve and strives to create an interest in Alternative Dispute resolution amongst Law student across the world specifically in arbitration.

 GLOBALISATION: STATE SOVEREIGNTY

 In order to understand the concept of whether international arbitration is an antithesis to state sovereignty, it is important to understand the concept of state sovereignty.
-The term “Sovereignty derives from a French term souverain, who is considered as a supreme ruler not accountable to anyone perhaps God”.
-In this context sovereignty is supreme whose superior authorities who have a direct say on any person hence, they can lay an obstacle for a direct judicial remedy on some foreigner investors and trades for uncompensated expropriation.
+The term “Sovereignty derives from a French term sovereign, who is considered as a supreme ruler not accountable to anyone perhaps God”.
+In this context sovereignty is supreme whose superior authorities have a direct say on any person hence, they can lay an obstacle for a direct judicial remedy on some foreigner investors and trades for uncompensated expropriation.
 On the other hand, it is because of this reason that foreigner investors suffer harms in the hands of host government who are denoted as sovereign

 State sovereignty denotes the concept of that superior authorities lies with the state where all the people and property within the territory are in complete and exclusive control of the same.
 “State sovereignty also includes the idea that all states are equal as states”.
 This means that all states have an equal right to control or make the decision with regards to matters within its territory despite the difference in the size of the landscape, population, and financial capabilities.
 For instance, a state ranging from Russia to Vatican city all the state have the same power and right, equal function within their own borders, so this makes sense with the idea that one state has no right or power to interfere with other state internal affairs.

 In a general perspective, sovereignty bore the idea that demand cannot be made by one state to take particular internal action in the other state.
 For instance, if a plan of the U.S to set up an amusement park in India is not approved by India this brings the reaction of the U.S limited by the sovereignty of India.
-India may bring the issue in this respect in various ways however will not have the right to stop may be by filing a complaint to U.N to survey on the project but it cannot stop the U.S from initiating their project or ask them to stop as well cannot expect them from obeying their order.
+India may bring the issue in this respect in various ways however will not have the right to stop maybe by filing a complaint to U.N to survey on the project but it cannot stop the U.S from initiating their project or ask them to stop as well cannot expect them from obeying their order.

 While dealing with the concept of state sovereignty an understanding always lies about the fact that no state can order or tell another state as to the way or how to control their internal affairs.
 Sovereignty grants power or limits that power, which means that it gives complete and exclusive control over their own territory and restricts them from interfering in the internal affairs of other states or restricts the influence of others within its own state.
 For examples India cannot restrict the U.S from ultimate decision with regards to their amusement project, hence sovereignty limits the power of India in interfering with the decision making of the U.S and U.S from intervening to the territory of India.

 However, Globalisation has changed the view of sovereignty.
 The concept of sovereignty as complete and exclusive control of the property and person within their territory has no longer become exclusive with the ongoing process of globalization.
 The population are now not considered as the exclusive population of one state and are taken into account to form a world community at the interest of the world community, in other word treatment of citizen one state are no longer view as the exclusive concern of one state.
-For instance, International Human right Law developed the idea to the entire global community as responsible for the right of every individual.
-International treaties are also the outcome of globalization that it sometimes bind or impose on states to gives certain rights to their own citizens’ that are at the global level by virtue of the agreement.
+For instance, International Human Rights Law developed the idea to the entire global community as responsible for the right of every individual.
+International treaties are also the outcome of globalization that sometimes binds or imposes on states to gives certain rights to their own citizens’ that are at the global level by virtue of the agreement.
 Sometimes there arise situations where one country monitors the entire human rights treaties against another state for the treatment of the offending state’s own citizens.

-Globalization has introduced the idea of arbitration at the international level, as it influences the growth of multinational corporations that are operating globally as well as within locally domestic market apparently resulted in ‘Statelessness’ corporation that moves around the world without reference to any particular national borders.
+Globalization has introduced the idea of arbitration at the international level, as it influences the growth of multinational corporations that are operating globally as well as within the locally domestic market apparently resulted in ‘Statelessness’ corporation that moves around the world without reference to any particular national borders.
 Transnational international commercial arbitration saw seeds as a means of leading alternative to litigation settling international commercial business disputes due to increasingly complex in the activities and practices of business and its strategies.
 The community of International business has express needs for the growth and development of international commercial arbitration in the globalized world.

 Traditionally main reasons for the increasing needs and use of arbitration in globalize world includes:-